cuthbertLab/music21/buildDoc/rst/moduleStream.rst

     .. method:: getInstrument(searchParent=True)

-    Search this stream or parent streams for instruments, otherwise return a default
+    Search this stream or parent streams for :class:`~music21.instrument.Instrument` objects, otherwise return a default

     >>> a = Stream()
     >>> b = a.getInstrument()

-    .. method:: getMeasureNumbers()
+    .. method:: getMeasureRange(numberStart, numberEnd, collect=[])

-    No documentation.
+    Get a region of Measures based on a start and end Measure number, were the boundary numbers are both included.
+That is, a request for measures 4 through 10 will return 7 Measures, numbers 4 through 10.
+Additionally, any number of associated classes can be gathered as well.
+Associated classes are the last found class relevant to this Stream or Part.

     .. method:: getMeasures()

-    Return all Measure objects in a Stream()
+    Return all :class:`~music21.stream.Measure` objects in a Stream()

     .. method:: getNotes()

-    Return all Note, Chord, Rest, etc. objects in a Stream() as a new Stream
+    Return all :class:`~music21.note.Note`, :class:`~music21.chord.Chord`, :class:`~music21.note.Rest`, etc. objects in a Stream() as a new Stream.

     >>> s1 = Stream()
     >>> c = chord.Chord(['a', 'b'])